SaffetGokcenSen/saffetgokcensen.github.io/_posts/2020-11-23-the-singular-value-decomposition-for-the-latent-semantic-analysis.md

 ## Term Frequency Inverse Document Frequency (TF-IDF)
 A document is a collection of words which are also called tokens.
 In order to process this text using a machine learning model, the text must be expressed in terms of numbers.
 One of the ways of converting text to numbers is term frequency-inverse document frequency (TF-IDF) measure.

 Before defining TF-IDF measure, let a few definitions be given.
-A text made of words or \emph{token}s is called a \emph{document}.
-The collection of documents is called a \emph{corpus}.
-The tokens or words in this text form the \emph{vocabulary}.
+A text made of words or tokens is called a document.
+The collection of documents is called a corpus.
+The tokens or words in this text form the vocabulary.

-\emph{Term frequency} is a measure of the frequency of a token in a document.
+Term frequency is a measure of the frequency of a token in a document.
 It is given by the following expression:
 \begin{equation}
     \text{TF}=\log \left(\frac{1+\text{token count}}{\text{document length}}\right)
 \end{equation}
-\emph{Inverse document frequency} is a measure of the importance of a token across the documents in the corpus.
+Inverse document frequency is a measure of the importance of a token across the documents in the corpus.
 It is mathematically given as follows:
 \begin{equation}
     \text{IDF}=\log \left(\frac{\text{count of documents in the corpus}}{1+\text{count of documents containing the token}}\right)
 \end{equation}